Nilusche/SnakeGym/README.md

 ## DQN

 DQN.py contains a Deep Q-Learning Solution to an agent that learns through a Convolutional Neural Network. <br>
 Keras-rl2 is required to start training.
-Check this <a href="https://github.com/taylormcnally/keras-rl2">Repository</a> for more info.
+Check this <a href="https://github.com/taylormcnally/keras-rl2">Repository</a> for more info. <br>
+DQN.py saves the trained model at certain checkpoints (every 100000 Steps). <br>